How We Anal Play with Joey Lee & Mav

 Talk It Out

 After you’ve asked the internet your questions, it’s time to have a chat with your partner.
 This is where we start getting to the really fun part.
-Talking about how to have enjoyable anal sex doesn’t have to be purely logistical.
+Talking about how to have enjoyable anal play doesn’t have to be purely logistical.

 You can turn this into a naughty sexting session or a fun aftercare exercise.
 Start off suggestive and fun by hinting at something new you want to try.
 Then dive into all the dirty details and share your research on the subject with your partner.
 Remember to check in with them on how they are feeling about the fantasy and make sure you’re both on the same page before moving to the next step.